NM-TAFE/diploma-adv-prog-python/week12/Project Kick Off/SPECIFICATION.md

 2. **Authentication** – Django or DRF authentication with role-based permissions.
 3. **Observer Pattern** – Event-driven behaviour (e.g., logging, notification, or analytics triggers).
 4. **Logging Decorator** – A decorator that records inputs, outputs, and errors to the log file.
-5. **Database Model** – At least one persistent model with full CRUD implementation.
+5. **Database Model** – At least one persistent model which stores metadata for the process including file name, user, data/time, model version, model results/metrics
 6. **Responsive UI** – Mobile-friendly templates using Bulma or Tailwind CSS.
 7. **User Error Messaging** – Graceful feedback for invalid input and exceptions.
 8. **Separation of Concerns** – ML code isolated from Django web logic.
 9. **Full Deployment to Proxmox VM** – Production-ready app running on your assigned server.
 10. **Completed Journal** – A dated record of design choices and iterations.
-11. **GitHub Repository with Issues and Pull Requests** – Organised project workflow and traceable commits.
+11. **GitHub Repository with Issues and Pull Requests** – Organised project workflow and traceable commits which includes a final passing actions workflow.

 ---